 Look for the dachshund silhouette on the outdoor sign and you’ll know you’ve arrived at Indie Coffee Roasters.
 Here, you can watch the beans roasted on-site in the modern space featuring primarily black and white décor.
 Indie offers a rotating menu of seasonal beverages (two coffee options, one tea) with concoctions made by staff members.
 Check out a coffee cupping or Espresso 101 class to further your caffeine education.

 You might recognize the Java House name for their liquid pods and cold brew concentrates sold in retailers nationwide.
-But a local Carmel couple has opened Java House’s first brick-and-mortar location in Clay Terrace.
+But a local Carmel couple opened Java House’s first brick-and-mortar locations in Clay Terrace and now in Midtown Plaza.
 Beans are steeped in cold water for more than 12 hours to achieve that rich, smooth coffee taste.
 Try a specialty drink like the Workaholic (maple almond), In a Minute (chocolate cinnamon) and Honey Baby (honey cinnamon).